Fritz Cremer: Memorial designs

+GDR

 In 1950, Cremer had moved to the German Democratic Republic and took over the master class at the Academy of the Arts, later serving as vice-president from 1974 to 1983.
 His most important work by far during his earlier life in the GDR is his 1958 bronze sculpture "Revolt of the Prisoners" (Revolte der Gefangenen); set in front of a bell tower, high up in the hills above Weimar, the grouping of 11 figures, some gesturing triumphantly, forms the focal point of a memorial at the site of the former concentration camp of Buchenwald.
+Cremer was respected in the GDR because he sometimes spoke up against the communist regime's stubborn denial of modernism and artistic liberty; he was never censored since no doubt seems ever to have been cast on his political sincerity.
+Part of his authority, of course, was due to his decision to move to the East and to denounce Western policies during the Cold War.
+A good example of his intransigency, comparable to that of the right-wing caricaturist Andreas Paul Weber in West Germany, was the widely distributed and quite masterly cycle of lithographs in which he denounced the Hungarian rebellion, shortly after the event.

 A further memorial at Mauthausen was commissioned in 1961 from Cremer by the German Democratic Republic's Association of Victims of Fascism and completed in 1965-1955.
 This memorial known as "O Deutschland, bleiche Mutter" in bronze dominates a pivotal area of the former concentration camp, the access road to the stone quarries where most of the camp's victims died.

+Thematics

 In Fritz Cremer's work, the acts and lovers form the thematic counterpart to the political commissioned works, and also served to calm down and retreat into the private.
 In them, “her true features and erotic sensuality unite,” “close together, tenderness and fulfilment.”
 Stylistically, it cannot be assigned to modernity or to socialist realism.
 The aim of Cremer's artistic efforts was to make the “mentalic constitution” of the presented.
 For this reason, Cremer breaks with the idealising representation of the body, while stressing its irregularities.
+Cremer was an excellent draughtsman; his prints and drawings are sometimes far more interesting than his later works of sculpture, from the 1970s onwards.